margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## Lie ##
 Subliminal messages, and an image-saturated world.
 Detecting the sneaky, snakey deceiving suggestions that speak to us when half asleep.
-The falsehood, the fake bubbles up louder and louder ntil it finds the truth, and the arrogance of the mask of slights, doubts, attachments, and error using the tongue.
+The falsehood, the fake bubbles up louder and louder until it finds the truth, and the arrogance of the mask of slights, doubts, attachments, and error using the tongue.
 Detect the sneakiness, remove it, and the Truth can find its proper place.

 <br>